Is your salary not enough to cover the expenses related to your integration into the workplace?

 Who is this program designed for?

 This program is for you

 How does the program work?

-Total payments can reach a maximum of:
+This supplement can reach a maximum of:

 - of $4,800 for a couple where each spouse has entered the labour market.